Nick-Mul/mso_for_MoLeR/README.md

-This is a modifiation of Molecular Swarm optimisation (MSO) by Winter et al.,[1] to use the MoLeR model introduced in the paper "Learning to Extend Molecular Scaffolds with Structural Motifs" by Maziarz et al., [2] These modifications are described in appendix C of the paper.
+This is a modifiation of Molecular Swarm optimisation (MSO),1 to use the the MoLeR model introduced in Learning to Extend Molecular Scaffolds with Structural Motifs.

-install moler as described in their git
+These modifications are described in appendix C of the paper.

 ```
 conda env create -f environment.yml